Foundation Cures Personalization: Improving Personalized Models' Prompt Consistency via Hidden Foundation Knowledge: Introduction

 In summary, the contributions of our paper are threefold:

-\begin{itemize} \item We pinpoint the limitations in prompt consistency prevalent across existing face-centric personalization models.
+\begin{itemize} \item We identify the limitations in prompt consistency prevalent across existing face-centric personalization models.
 Building upon this, we explore the negative effects of identity embedding and elucidate the fundamental reasons for its adverse impacts.

-\item We propose a training-free framework that leverages high prompt consistency information from foundation models to enhance multiple weakened attributes in the synthesized results of personalized models.
-Crucially, the enhancement of various attributes is achieved without mutual interference.
+\item We propose a training-free framework that leverages high prompt consistency information from foundation models to enhance multiple weakened attributes generated by personalization models.
+The enhancement of various attributes is achieved without mutual interference.

-\item Our framework can be seamlessly integrated into widely used personalization models and diverse foundational models.
+\item Our framework can be seamlessly integrated into widely used personalization models and diverse foundational models, including Stable Diffusion and FLUX.
 Comprehensive experiments show that our approach improves prompt consistency while maintaining the well-trained ability for identity preservation. \end{itemize}